SSC-2016/labs/README.md

 - hint: if for some reason the lecture/lab page is not updated in time, please check out last year's resources
 - [gdb tutorial](https://www.youtube.com/watch?v=sCtY--xRUyI)

+### What is needed to understand Buffer Overflow
+- Understanding C functions and the stack.
+- Some familiarity with machine code.
+- Know how systems calls are made.
+- The exec() system call.

 ### Quizz

 Please remember that starting this lab we will be doing a very short quizz about the topic of the week.